 Through these initiatives, we established an ideal platform for a blogging strategy, using SEO to catch the interest of ideal buyers.

 Certainly, the sales team was engaged, and excited.
-Consistent, high-quality content marketing – supported by a strong SEO blogging strategy, and solid ongoing PR – completely turned around the business.
+Consistent, high-quality content marketing – supported by a strong SEO blogging strategy, and solid ongoing PR – turned around the business.
 Sales and marketing were now working together to fill the sales funnel.
 Additionally, sales reps saw and appreciated the clear benefit of marketing’s contributions.

 Proof in the Qualified Leads